 I was in a place where I knew absolutely nothing.
 (Thank God for English, really, though, cos that’s a privilege that gets you far in some places.)
 But also thank God for going ahead of me and leading me to people and places that gave me an enjoyable experience.
 Thank God for allowing me to choose “yes” over “no” and allowing myself to be thrown into adventure and to be at peace with all that was out of my control.

 Which brings me back to my opening reflection paragraph.
 In Cape Town I was a completely different person.
 I was talking to strangers, walking around with them and having meals with them.
 I was asking people personal questions, I was looking into their eyes and smiling.
 I was challenging myself, both physically and mentally, to do things I considered extreme.
 I was learning from people’s stories, from my own presumtions.
-I was pushing beyond comfort levels, getting lost in suspect places like it was all part of the plan, knowing that what came after it would leave me at peace.
+I was pushing beyond comfort levels, getting lost in suspect places like it was all part of the plan, knowing that what came after would leave me at peace.

 I felt like I was this person who could do anything AND IT WAS AWESOME!!!
 Me - I became someone who left judgement behind on the plane.
 Who was fine with who she was.
 Who had so many possibilities at her fingertips, and just saw life as something fun to explore when getting out of bed each morning, rather than hiding in bed hours after morning had come, terrified of stepping out into the sunlight.
-And let me say that yes those temptations were there to deny myself of all that could go right that day, and some days didn’t inspire or go right or anything, but at least I gave myself the chance of finding out first-handedly.
+And let me say that yes those temptations were there to deny myself of all that could go right that day, and some days didn’t inspire or go right or anything, but at least I gave myself the chance of finding out first-hand.